adamcarlile/service_disruption/README.markdown

     $: service_disruption start

+    $: service_disruption stop

-Extra arguments are: `-d` to deamonise and `-i` to change the polling time, defaults to once every 30 seconds
+Extra arguments are: `-- -i` to change the polling time, defaults to once every 30 seconds

 Alternatively if you'd like to see some pretty colours on your command line you can run